NeuroML/pyNeuroML/CONTRIBUTING.md

 2. The source code uses spaces, and each tab is equivalent to 4 spaces.

+3. We use the [reStructuredText (reST) format](https://stackoverflow.com/a/24385103/375067) for Python docstrings.
+   Please document your code when opening pull requests.

 ## Pull Request Process

 1. Please ensure that the automated build for your pull request passes.